Codex CLI Custom Model Providers: The Complete Configuration Guide

 wire_api |

-string | Protocol: responses or chat |
+string | Protocol: responses (the only supported value since February 2026) |

 http_headers |